yahoo/VerizonVideoPartnerSDK-iOS/README.md

 To play a video, follow these very basic steps:

-1. Initialize an instance of the `OneSDK`
+1. Initialize an instance of the `VVPSDK`
-2. Using OneSDK, initialize a new `Player` object with a video ID/IDs or playlist ID
+2. Using VVPSDK, initialize a new `Player` object with a video ID/IDs or playlist ID
 3. Set `Player` to the `PlayerViewController`
 4. Set `Controls` to the `PlayerViewController`
 5. Show `PlayerViewController`